innocenceproject/history.innocenceproject.org/README.md

 docker compose up -d               # Start it. docker compose web /bin/bash       # Enter the container (by default at /var/www)

+# Change directory to /var/www/src (outside the container this is 'web')
+cd src
+# Install Ruby dependencies and Jekyll from the Gemfile.
+bundle install
-cd src                             # Change directory to /var/www/src (outside the container this is 'web') bundle install                     # Install Ruby dependencies and Jekyll from the Gemfile. bundle exec jekyll build --watch   # Build the site using jekyll, rebuilding automatically when changes are made.
+# Build the site using jekyll, rebuilding automatically when changes are made.
+# --config overrides config optons in _config.yml with the same ones in _config_dev.yml
+bundle exec jekyll build --config _config.yml,_config_dev.yml --watch
 ```

+### Checking a build from GitHub locally:

+When pushing to the Develop branch the CI builds the site on GitHub using the same process that is used for the live site.
+But instead of the site building to the actual site, it pushes the resultant build (build artifacts) to the [gh-pages-develop](https://github.com/ten7/history.innocenceproject.org/tree/gh-pages-develop) branch on GitHub.
+Steps to check the build:
+  1. Download the [zip of that branch](https://github.com/ten7/history.innocenceproject.org/archive/refs/heads/gh-pages-develop.zip) and unzip to the "site"
+  2. Unzip the files inside the folder inside to the `site` folder.
+    - The site build is in <zip file>/<folder that doesn't matter>/<here>
+  3. Start the docker container.
+  4. Do _not_ run `bundle exec jekyll build`
+  5. Instead go to `history.innocenceproject.test` to see the built site.

 ### Notes:
 - Prefix all `jekyll` commands with `bundle exec` to run them.
 - Any changes made to _config.yml won't be detected by `jekyll build --watch`